Shrewsbury Town Football Club is proud of its status as Shropshire’s EFL community and family orientated football club.

 The club has a duty to ensure that it pays attention to reducing waste and improve recycling opportunities in the operation of its stadium.
 We review our energy usage annually and look to find ways that are economically viable to reduce usage of energy and water.
 We encourage supporters to act responsibly with regard to disposal of litter and use of specific smoking areas to reduce the negative impact both can have on the general environment.

-We have a large number of specifically trained stewards operating on match day.
-These include those trained to SIA level.
-Training is a regular part of their schedule.
+We have a specified number of stewards operating on a match day trained and qualified to a minimum standard of NVQ Level 2 in Spectator Safety.
+These are supported by staff trained and qualified to SIA level.
+Continuous Professional Development is a regular part of their training schedule.

-On match day we employ first aiders to supplement our own trained staff and have an ambulance crew on stand by in case of emergency.
-There is a crowd doctor available
+In accordance with the recommendations of the Guide to Safety At Sports Grounds and The General Safety Certificate on a match day we employ first aiders to supplement our own trained staff and where appropriate have an ambulance crew and crowd doctor on standby in case of emergency.

-Details of stewarding, first aid and crowd safety can be made available through contacting the Club Safety Officer: Alan Roberts email@example.com
+Details of stewarding, first aid and crowd safety can be made available through contacting the Club Safety Officer: Lawrence Ellerby Lawrence.Ellerby@shrewsburytown.co.uk

 These are employed after an incident has been reported through our stewards/Safety Officer to the Police and then judicial action has been taken against the allegedperpetrator.
 Banning orders can vary in length of time dependent upon the nature of the misdemeanour.
 Examples of unacceptable behaviour leading to banning orders include, violent or abusive behaviour towards the public or club officials, drunken behaviour, racist chanting or comments and encroaching on to the playing surface.